Blackwater (company): Origins as training center

-The Blackwater Lodge and Training Center officially opened on May 15, 1998, with a 6000 acre, $6.5 million facility headed by Jamie Milam.
+The Blackwater Lodge and Training Center officially opened on May 15, 1998, with a 6000 acre, $6.5 million facility headed by Robert Anderson.
 It comprises several ranges: indoor, outdoor, urban reproductions; an artificial lake; and a driving track in Camden and Currituck counties.
 The company says it is the largest training facility in the country.
-The concept was not a financial success and was kept financially solvent by sales from sister company Blackwater Target Systems.
+The concept was not a financial success but was kept solvent by sales from sister company Blackwater Target Systems.

 2002–2007: Blackwater Security Company

-Jeremy Scahill has claimed that Blackwater Security Company (BSC) was the brainchild of Jamie Smith, a former CIA officer who became Vice President of Blackwater USA and the Founding Director of Blackwater Security Company, holding both positions simultaneously.
-However, this claim is denied by Prince and Blackwater executive Gary Jackson who describe firing Smith from his position as a low-level administrator for "non-performance" after a 30-day contract.
-Additionally, Smith has been accused of further embellishing his military and contracting record to defraud investors at SCG International Risk.
+Jeremy Scahill has claimed that Blackwater Security Company (BSC) was the brainchild of Jamie Smith, a former CIA officer who became vice president of Blackwater USA and the founding director of Blackwater Security Company, holding both positions simultaneously.
+However, this claim is denied by Prince and Blackwater executive Gary Jackson, who describe firing Smith from his position as a low-level administrator for "non-performance" after a thirty-day contract.
+Smith has been accused of further embellishing his military and contracting record to defraud investors at SCG International Risk.

 2003–2006: First contracts

-BSC's first assignment was to provide 20 men with top secret clearance to protect the CIA headquarters and another base that was responsible for hunting Osama bin Laden.
+BSC's first assignment was to provide twenty men with top-secret clearance to protect the CIA headquarters and another base that was responsible for hunting Osama bin Laden.
 Blackwater was one of several private security firms employed following the U.S. invasion of Afghanistan.
-BSC was originally formed as a Delaware LLC and was one of over 60 private security firms employed during the Iraq War to guard officials and installations, train Iraq's new army and police, and provide other support for coalition forces.
-Smith left Blackwater to start his own firm, SCG International Risk, in 2003.
-Blackwater was also hired during the aftermath of Hurricane Katrina by the U.S. Department of Homeland Security to protect government facilities, as well as by private clients, including communications, petrochemical, and insurance companies.
+BSC was originally formed as a Delaware LLC and was one of over sixty private security firms employed during the Iraq War to guard officials and installations, train Iraq's new army and police, and provide other support for coalition forces.

+Gulmurod Khalimov, former war minister of the Islamic State, trained with Blackwater and the U.S. Army five times between 2003 and 2015.
+Khalimov was an officer and sniper of the OMON special forces unit of Tajikistan at the time.
+The United States Department of State confirmed this in 2015.
+However, Khalimov was quoted as saying in Russian, “Listen, you American pigs: I’ve been to America three times.
+I saw how you train soldiers to kill Muslims.
+You taught your soldiers how to surround and attack, in order to exterminate Islam and Muslims”.

+Blackwater was hired during the aftermath of Hurricane Katrina by the U.S. Department of Homeland Security to protect government facilities, as well as by private clients, including communications, petrochemical, and insurance companies.
 Overall, the company received over US$1 billion in U.S. government contracts.
 The company consisted of nine divisions and a subsidiary, Blackwater Vehicles.

-In August 2003, Blackwater received its first Iraq contract, a $21 million contract for a Personal Security Detachment and two helicopters for Paul Bremer, head of the U.S. occupation in Iraq.
+In August 2003, Blackwater received its first Iraq contract, a $21 million contract for a personal security detachment and two helicopters for Paul Bremer, head of the U.S. occupation in Iraq.

-In July 2004, Blackwater was hired by the U.S. Department of State under the Bureau of Diplomatic Security's Worldwide Personal Protective Services (WPPS) umbrella contract, along with DynCorp International and Triple Canopy, Inc. for the purpose of providing protective services in Iraq, Afghanistan, Bosnia, and Israel.
-The contract applied for two years and expired on June 6, 2006.
-It authorized 482 personnel, and Blackwater received $488m for its work.